How to Make Homemade Dish Detergent Cubes

 STEP 3

 Pack the damp mixture tightly into ice cube trays and let sit to dry for 24 hours.
-Be sure to push down on each cube to be sure that it is all packed tight enough to stick together as it dried or you will end up with crumbles.
+Be sure to push down on each one to be sure that it is packed tight enough to stick together as it dries or the cubes will crumble and fall apart.

 STEP 4